nathanbirrell/kong-konnect/README.md

 ## Assumptions

 * The Service Catalog list result is only used on this page.
 If it were used elsewhere, I would have moved that state into a Pinia store to be shared across the app.
+* As a team we prefer to re-use existing components over creating new ones to match a design.
+This is why I used Kongponents for the majority of the UI, which diverge from the mocks slightly.
 * Pagination is client-side only

 ## To do